astreum/whitepaper/README.md

 An indexer also earns a commission for facilitating a put contract and indexing the underlying data.

-The Retrieval Fees for 32KB is 100,000 Solar.
+The Retrieval Fees for 32KB is 1,000 Solar.

-The Storage Fees for 32KB/mo is 200,000 Solar.
+The Storage Fees for 32KB/mo is 2,000 Solar.

 ### Reactor Compute Layer

 Reactor is a protocol for distributed serverless computation with proof of work staking.

+Fusion Applications running on Reactor are referred to as Reactions.

-Reactor computations can be Open or Private.
+Reactions can be Open or Private.

-Open Computation works by processing Fusion Applications stored on Nebula and are callable by anyone on the blockchain.
+Open Reactions work by processing apps stored on Nebula and are callable by anyone on the blockchain.

-Private Compute is confidential computing enabling users to use private data and protect software intellectual property on the protocol while allowing for restricted access to calls.
+Private Reaction is confidential computing enabling users to use private data and protect software intellectual property on the protocol while allowing for restricted access to calls.

 ### Application